 New students should be sure to complete the application process found at Become a Student.
 For those who need assistance, please send an email to email@example.com or call (252) 823-5166 and press 1 for Student Services.

-Spring semester classes begin January 7 and end May 5.
-Most classes will be delivered online, with some offered as a hybrid of online and in-person instruction.
+Spring semester classes begin January 6 and end May 9.
+Many classes will be delivered both in-person and online, with some offered as a hybrid of online and in-person instruction.
 A number of classes will be delivered through synchronous learning, which is online instruction that occurs in real time, often with a set class schedule and required login times.

 Many courses that contain clinical/lab/shop components, such as nursing, cosmetology, welding, and automotive courses, will be delivered as a hybrid of online and in-person instruction, with in-person instruction provided with safety precautions in place.

 Campus libraries are open to current students who need access to technology.
 The libraries and computer stations are sanitized regularly.
 Acrylic partitions have been installed at the circulation area, social distancing procedures are in place, and face masks are required.

 College WiFi access spots on the Tarboro campus are the front of the Fleming Building, the front of the Cosmetic Arts Building, and behind the McIntyre Building near the student lounge.
 All of these areas have outdoor seating, and electrical outlets are located nearby.
 On the Rocky Mount campus, the parking lot adjacent to the student lounge in the Barnes Building is an access spot.
 Log into the ECCGuest network; no password is required.
 See campus maps.

 Also, ECC students can access WiFi at any Edgecombe County Public Schools campus parking lot.
 Log into the guest network; no password is required.